Orange Park, Florida, Schools Offering Certificate Programs in Criminal Justice

 - Florida State College at Jacksonville (FSCJ), which is the larger of the two schools, is located 24.7 miles from downtown Orange Park.
-FSCJ offers crime scene technician and criminal justice technology specialist technical certificates, as well as correctional officer, crossover from correctional officer to law enforcement officer and law enforcement officer workforce certificates.
+FSCJ offers a criminal justice technology specialist technical certificate, and correctional officer, crossover from correctional officer to law enforcement officer and law enforcement officer workforce certificates.

 - Saint Johns River State College (SJR State) has three campuses located in the Orange Park area.
 The campus in the city of St. Augustine, which is 34.8 miles from downtown Orange Park, offers vocational certificates in the following criminal justice areas: corrections officer, law enforcement officer-crossover training to traditional correctional basic recruit training program, law enforcement officer and law enforcement officer-crossover to correctional officer.

 It can be difficult to choose a college.
 The table below, which compares important school information, can help make the decision easier.

 |Florida State College at Jacksonville||Saint Johns River State College|

 |School Type||Four-year; public (primarily associate's)*||Four-year; public (primarily associate's)*|

 |Tuition & Fees (2017-2018)||$2,878 in-state; $9,992 out-of-state*||$2,839 in-state; $10,347 out-of-state*|

 |% of First-Year Students Receiving Any Form of Financial Aid (2016-2017)||73%*||67%*|